 We wandered around the back of the building and Cap heard the howl of a coyote so we stopped to listen.
 I thought he would join in but he was not okay with the coyote and thought we should leave.

 The medallion in the centre is a wild rose.
-I would love to take an imprint of that and turn it into a canvas bag or something.
+I would love to take an imprint of that and turn it into a tatecanvas bag or something.

 We stopped this building.
 I am not sure what it is but it is beautiful to look at.

 If you enjoy public art, I recommend a visit to Government House grounds.
 Wander around and take in the views.
 Whatever you decided to do for fun, keep your distance, wear a mask and stay healthy friends.

 Have you ever been to the planetarium?
 Not the Space Science Centre, the Queen Elizabeth Planetarium located at Coronation Park.
 It was the first planetarium in Canada and I used to go all the time when I was a kid.
 I remember sitting in the blue velvet seats (I have know idea if they were or not, but that is how I remember them) and staring at the white lights on the ceiling called stars.